kearutherford/BerkeleyForestsAnalytics/README.md

     of an individual transect at a specific time/site/plot.
 Must have at least these columns (column names exact):

-    - **time:** Described the time period of measurement (could be the year, the month, etc. depending on the project).
+    - **time:** Depending on the project, the time identifier could be the year of measurement, the month of measurement, etc. For example, if plots are remeasured every summer for five years, the time identifier might be the year of measurement.
+If plots were measured pre- and post-burn, the time identifier might be “pre” or “post”.
+If time is not important (e.g., all plots were measured once in the same summer), the time identifier might be set to all the same year.
+Time identifier is very flexible, and should be used as appropriate depending on the design of the study.
 The class of this variable will be coerced to character.
     - **site:** Describes the broader location or forest where the data were collected.
 The class of this variable will be coerced to character.